How to get rid of Safari virus

 - If it finds anything, press Remove.

-What I like the most about CleanMyMac X is that it can scan my computer in the background and immediately informs me when it finds something harmful.
+What I like the most about CleanMyMac X is that it can scan my computer in the background and immediately inform me when it finds something harmful.

 How to protect your Mac from Safari Virus